Imran4424/Software-Architecture/SolidPrinciples.md

 - on the left we have Swiss Army knife
 - on the right we have normal kitchen knife

 Although swiss army knife is very useful in day to day life, it violates Single responsibility principle.
-On the other hand,
+On the other hand, the kitchen knife only have one responsibility, which is to cut some items.

 # Open/Closed Principle
 # Liskov's Substitution Principle